phytooracle/3d_plotclip/README.md

 # 3D Plot Clip
-This repository contains code for cropping plots from the geocorrected 3D point clouds.
-Geocorrected 3D point clouds from scanner measurements are cropped to geoJSON shape files, then merged.
+This repository contains code for cropping plots from the 3D point clouds.
+3D point clouds from scanner measurements are first geocorrected.
+Geocorrected files are merged and full-scale and downsampled merged point clouds are output.
+The full-scale merged point cloud is then cropped to the geoJSON shapefile to result in a directory containing a PLY file for each agricultural plot.

 ## Inputs
-Geocorrected 3D point clouds that have undergone pre- and post-processing.
+3D point clouds that have undergone preprocessing (i.e., level 1 3D outputs)
+Transformation JSON output from 3D Landmark selection.
+Season GeoJSON defining plot boundaries.

 ## Outputs
 Subdirectories named after agricultural plots.
 Each subdirectory contains a single 3D point cloud that consitute an individual plot.